oosby/flux-workshop/README.md

 # Flux Workshop

-## Step 1
+## Step 2
-No flux yet, just a simple async call to a third-party API
+add basic dispatcher and store

 ## Run locally
 - clone/download repo and cd into the directory